danchoi/herbalizer/README.md

 HAML syntax may look more compact, but on a mnemonic level, HAML is [anti-compact](http://www.faqs.org/docs/artu/ch04s02.html).

-ERB is simpler, easier to remember, and more accessible to anyone familiar with HTML.
+ERB is simpler, easier to remember the rules for, and more accessible to anyone familiar with HTML.
 Mnenomically speaking, it has a much  smaller footprint than HAML.
 It's easier to teach to beginners and other people who can help you maintain your view templates.